edreamleo/make-stub-files/theory.md

 ### High level description

 This is, truly, a *very* simple script.
 This script is a code formatter, quite similar to the AstFormatter class.
 This script traverses the incoming ast tree *once* from the top down, generating results from the bottom up.
-There is only a *single* traversal, composed of for traversal classes: the AstFormatter, AstArgFormatter, StubFormatter and StubTraverser classes.
+There is only a *single* traversal, composed of four traversal classes: the AstFormatter, AstArgFormatter, StubFormatter and StubTraverser classes.
 Each class produces the results needed at a particular point of the traversal.
+Imo, using separate traversal classes is good style.

 This traversal produces a stub for every class and def line.
 To do this, it **replaces expressions with type hints**.
 In other words, the goal is to **reduce** expressions to **known types**.
 Pep 484 and the typing module define the known types.
 The `is_known_type` function embodies that knowledge.